ExPO-HM: Learning to Explain-then-Detect for Hateful Meme Detection: ExPO-HM Methodology

 For each group-sampled example $\mathbf{y}_{ig}$ of each input $\mathbf{x}_i$, we denote the CDE as $h_{ig}$ and correctness as $\delta_{ig}$:

 We reward confident correctness, tolerate uncertainty when wrong, and penalize confident errors.
 The CDE reward for the example $\mathbf{y_{ig}}$ is

 CDE rewards contribute a maximum of weight $w$, with $\rho$ controlling the penalty strength for overconfident wrong predictions.
-Unless otherwise noted, we use default hyperparameters $a=0.1$, $b=0.5$, $w=0.2$, and $\rho=0.25$.
-The $r_{\mathrm{CDE}}$ can thus be fed into Eq.~\ref{eq:expo_reward} to obtain the reward to compute advantage to optimize the GRPO objective.
+Unless otherwise noted, we use default hyperparameters $a=0.1$, $b=0.5$, $w=0.2$, and $\rho=0.25$. \rebuttal{A detailed hyperparameter analysis is provided in Appendix~\ref{appendix:CDE_Hyperparameter}.} The $r_{\mathrm{CDE}}$ can thus be fed into Eq.~\ref{eq:expo_reward} to obtain the reward to compute advantage to optimize the GRPO objective.